yupgup/jonitrythall.com/_posts/2024-09-11-branding-is-research.markdown

 ## Let's Brand Together
 So, branding is ultimately heavier on the research side of things which then helps drive design and marketing by establishing a solid base of guidelines to work from, ensuring content and the overall experience of interacting with the brand is consistent and effective. <mark style="background: #E4E3FC;">It's incredibly powerful to be able to perfectly craft how someone feels and what actions they'll take when interacting with a brand at every touchpoint.</mark> I work with friendly companies and organizations that don't exploit this power through deceptive patterns.

-I've created a questionnaire for clients that gathers the information necessary to begin this critical discovery phase and define these essential brand elements that then shape the other especially fun stuff, like visual design and marketing campaigns.
+I've created a questionnaire for clients that gathers the information necessary to begin this critical discovery phase and define these essential brand elements that then shape the other especially fun stuff.
 If you'd like to partner up on getting your brand up and running or evaluating and adjusting an existing one, let's get [on a call](https://calendly.com/jonitrythall/30-minute-work-inquiry) or you can email me at hello@jonitrythall.com—I can't wait.